Ustaše: Antisemitism

 While initial focus was against Serbs, as the Ustaše grew closer to the Nazis they adopted antisemitism.
 In 1936, in "The Croat Question", Ante Pavelić placed Jews third among "the Enemies of the Croats" (after Serbs and Freemasons, but before Communists): writing:″Today, practically all finance and nearly all commerce in Croatia is in Jewish hands.
 This became possible only through the support of the state, which thereby seeks, on one hand, to strengthen the pro-Serbian Jews, and on the other, to weaken Croat national strength.
 The Jews celebrated the establishment of the so-called Yugoslav state with great joy, because a national Croatia could never be as useful to them as a multi-national Yugoslavia; for in national chaos lies the power of the Jews...
 In fact, as the Jews had foreseen, Yugoslavia became, in consequence of the corruption of official life in Serbia, a true Eldorado of Jewry."

-Once in power, the Ustaše immediately introduced a series of Nazi-style Racial Laws.
+Once in power, the Ustaše immediately introduced a series of Nazi-style racial laws.
 On 30 April 1941, the Ustaše proclaimed the "Legal Decree on Racial Origins", the "Legal Decree on the Protection of Aryan Blood and the Honor of the Croatian People", and the "Legal Provision on Citizenship".
 These decrees defined who was a Jew, and took away the citizenship rights of all non-Aryans, i.e. Jews and Roma.
-By the end of April 1941, months before the Nazis implemented similar measures in Germany and over a year after being implemented in occupied Poland, the Ustaše required all Jews to wear insignia, typically a yellow Star of David.
+By the end of April 1941, months before the Nazis implemented similar measures in Germany and over a year after they were implemented in occupied Poland, the Ustaše required all Jews to wear insignia, typically a yellow Star of David.
 The Ustaše declared the "Legal Provision on the Nationalization of the Property of Jews and Jewish Companies", on 10 October 1941, and with it they confiscated all Jewish property.